 Submissions received in response to the discussion document are available from the Ministry's library.
 These are in Adobe PDF format and some users may experience difficulty accessing them.

-Proposals resulting from the review were considered by Cabinet in 2015 and an amendment bill has been drafted.
+Proposals resulting from the review were considered by Cabinet in 2015 and an amendment bill was drafted.
 The Regulatory impact statement provides an analysis of options and the Cabinet paper (pdf, 112 KB) shows the proposals that were considered by Cabinet.

-The Bill can be read on the New Zealand legislation website: Health Practitioners Competence Assurance Amendment Bill.
+The Bill was passed on 9 April 2019: Health Practitioners Competence Assurance Amendment Act 2019